astrahalora/StressRelief-XO/README.md

 Complete with:
 - fav icon
-- mostly Boostrap styling with minor adjustments for custom colors and display
+- mostly Bootstrap styling with minor adjustments for custom colors and display
 - easy navigation

 It features a main section meant to lead to a current offer and a presentation video.
 Immediately following: sponsors logo list.